mweel1/usa_high_level/human-and-health-services/index.md

+# Human and Health Services

+Human and Health Services (HHS) refers to a broad range of services and agencies that work to improve the well-being of individuals and communities, often focusing on health, social services, and support for vulnerable populations.
+In the U.S., for example, the Department of Health and Human Services (HHS) oversees a number of programs and services designed to promote public health, provide healthcare, and offer social services.

 # Child Care

 Child Care will have a .child-care domain name which is approved and licensed by the department of health and human services.

-They can receive bank loans based on the market needs.
+They can receive bank loans locally based on the market need.

 To receive a bank loan you must: